nicod-man/thesis/README.md

 where ports allows to comunicate respectively with the Face Expression Recognition, the Face Detection and Person Detection modules.
 Both Face Detection and Person Detection will display images for 6 seconds, then they will be closed.

+- Note: the images provide by the client must be accessible from the docker container running the server.
+  Make sure also to share volume between the image acquisition process and the detection server.

 <br/>

 ## Stopping containers

-To stop and remove the running containers:
+To stop and remove the running containers, just launch the script:

 	./stop.bash

-- Note: the images provide by the client must be accessible from the docker container running the server.
-  Make sure also to share volume between the image acquisition process and the detection server.

 <br/>